iiitobiasiii/spotifytotidal/README.md

 Requirements:
 - A spotify and a tidal account
-- python with soptipy and tidal-api
+- python with spotipy and tidal-api